-A sleep oral applicance fits like a sports mouthguard or orthodontic retainer.
-It is custom designed to hold the jaw in a forward position to help maintain a positive upper airflow.
+A sleep oral appliance fits like a sports mouthguard or orthodontic retainer.
+It is custom-designed to hold the jaw in a forward position to help maintain a positive upper airflow.
 Some of the advantages of oral appliance therapy over CPAP are that oral appliances are:

 - Easy to use